Rising-Cloud-Examples/bp-python-task/README.md

 6. To run every test in the `/rcTests/requests/` folder in sequence:
 `make rc-test-all`.This will essentially run the `rc-test-single` over and over for every test file defined.
+7. Whenever you're done testing, you can clean up the docker environment with `rc-kill-container`.

 ### Building/Deploying
 Once you have locally tested your app and verified it's functioning as expected,